top of page

 Partners & Dependents Visa Accommodation Requirements

-Whether the applicant applies for FLR extension as a spouse, civil partner, unmarried partner or family dependent, they need to provide evidence of adequate accommodation continues to be available to them and any dependents applying with them.
+Whether the applicant applies for further leave to remain as a spouse / partner visa , civil partner, unmarried partner or family dependent visas, they need to provide evidence of adequate accommodation continues to be available to them and any dependents applying with them.
 Which they own or occupy exclusively without the need to access public funds.

 SELT English Test